Bonin Field, St. Partrick Irish - St. Francis, MN

 • Emeralds - Aged 50 plus

-Fox 9 had a townball visit at Bonin Field in 2021.
+Fox 9 had a town hall visit at Bonin Field in 2021.
 Click for the summary video.
-There was also an interview with Bill Dunker, the Irish team's oldest member (42) at that time.
+There was also an interview with Bill Dunker, the Irish team's oldest member at the time (42).
 It was his last year in the Irish as he retired from the team.

-Parking—The parking immediately west of the field is a well-protected gravel lot with a capacity of just over 20 vehicles, which fulfills typical player parking.
-About 100 yards northwest is the church parking lot, which has approximately 70 spaces.
-The other parking is a grass field on the other side of old County Highway 13 just north of the church parking lot.
+The parking immediately west of the field is a well-protected gravel lot with a capacity of just over 20 vehicles, which fulfills typical player parking.
+Approximately 100 yards northwest of the church is the church parking lot, which has around 70 spaces.
+The other parking is a grass field on the other side of Old County Highway 13, just north of the church parking lot.
 I assume many of these lots are spillover for the ballpark, tavern, and restaurant.
 The tavern and restaurant have approximately 35 parking spaces on-site.
-However, they do use the parking area for outdoor events location.
+However, they do use the parking area for outdoor events.
 There is more than ample parking for spectators at this location.

-Spectator options—The platform has benches, which are a great way to view the game.
+The platform features benches, providing a great way to view the game.
 However, if you are closer to 5 feet tall, the railing blocks a significant part of the field viewing opportunity if you sit back on the bench.
-The other options are sitting on the ground on the hill or bringing your own chairs to sit on the flat area behind the home plate.
+The other options are to sit on the ground on the hill or bring your own chairs to sit on the flat area behind home plate.

 This is a well-maintained field and a great place to enjoy a game.
-I was informed that bleachers behind the home plate will be installed in the future, which would significantly improve the view options.
-I would highly suggest attending a game at this field, as it would be an enjoyable experience.
+I was informed that bleachers will be installed behind home plate in the future, which would significantly improve the view options.
+I highly recommend attending a game at this field, as it promises to be an enjoyable experience.

 Comments